SeaQL/seaql.github.io/Blog/blog/2025-08-15-sea-query-raw-sql.md

 The `:` token is chosen because it somewhat resembles the Python operator. `[0:2]` is un-natural because tuple members in Rust can only be accessed by `.0`.
 Feel free to offer your thoughts!

-It's not possible to automatically expand a tuple like an array because its arity—the number of elements—is not known at the time the macro is expanded.
+It's not possible to automatically expand a tuple like an array because its arity (the number of elements) is not known at the time the macro is expanded.
 If the tuple consists of elements with a uniform type, it can be made iterable like a vector by implementing the appropriate traits.
 However, that approach doesn't apply in the case above, where the tuple's structure is not uniform.

 You can do inserts with this: